 The function is new to Excel 2010 and so is not available in earlier versions of Excel.
-However the F.Inv.Rt function is simply a new version of the Finv function, which is available in earlier versions of Excel.
+However the F.Inv.Rt function is simply an updated version of the Finv function, which is available in earlier versions of Excel.

 If you want to calculate the value of this function for a probability value of 0.2, this can be done using the Excel F.Inv.Rt function, as follows: